-Cooking barley is similar to cooking rice.
-Cover 1 cup of pearl barley with 2 cups of water or vegetable broth and simmer for 30-40 minutes before fluffing with a fork.
-Or, try using a rice cooker.
-Add 2 1/2 cups water per cup of barley.
-Pre-soak barley in plenty of water to cut down on the overall cooking time.
-Barley can be pre-soaked for as little as just an hour or up to overnight.
-Pre-soaking your barley will reduce the cooking time to about fifteen minutes.
+Cook pearl barley the way you cook rice.
+Cover 1 cup of barley with 2 cups of water, chicken stock, or vegetable broth and simmer it for 30 to 40 minutes; fluff it with a fork before you serve it.
+Or use a rice cooker.
+Add 2 1/2 cups of liquid per cup of barley.
+If you pre-soak barley in plenty of water, it cuts down the overall cooking time.
+Barley can be pre-soaked for an hour or up to overnight.
+Pre-soaking reduces the cooking time to about 15 minutes.
 Barley can also be cooked in a pressure cooker, though you'll want to follow the individual instructions on your own pressure cooker, since cook times can vary a bit between models.

-Just how healthy is barley?
 According to the FDA, barley's soluble fiber reduces the risk of coronary heart disease and can lower cholesterol.
-But that's not all that this amazing food does!
-Barley also contains insoluble fiber, which reduces the risk of Type 2 diabetes and colon cancer.
-One cup of cooked barley provides 193 calories, 6 grams of fiber and 3.5 grams of protein.
+Barley also contains insoluble fiber, which reduces the risk of type 2 diabetes and colon cancer.
+A 1-cup serving of cooked barley provides 193 calories, 6 grams of fiber and 3.5 grams of protein.
 With less than one gram of total fat per serving, barley is a virtually fat-free food and is also completely cholesterol-free.